iyreshot/Modlist/README.md

 ### Unless noted otherwise in the change log all Updates will be Save Safe

-#### Updating should be as simple as downloading the latest 'Lyra' from Wabbajack, and running it with the same MO2 and Downloads install paths as your existing installation making sure to check the 'overwrite installation' box in the bottom right corner.
+#### Updating should be as simple as downloading the latest .wabbajack file for 'Lyra' from Nexus, and running it with the same MO2 and Downloads install paths as your existing installation making sure to check the 'overwrite installation' box in the bottom right corner.

-***

- ## Included Tools:

- ***

- ⚠️ ❗ **NOTE: These are provided for those that wish to add to this list however Official Support will not be given on modified lists** ❗ ⚠️

-Bethini Pie

-SSEedit and QuickAutoClean

-LOOT

-Cathedral Assets Optimizer

-Nemesis

-Bodyslide and Outfit Studio

-NifSkope

-Synthesis

-VRAMr

-Creation Kit

-***

  ## About Adding More Tools: